jamesncox/ellies-lego-land/README.md

 - Responsive design with custom media queries to handle multiple screen sizes
 - Portable Text converted to block content to render blog markup

+## Lessons Learned

+- This is my first project integrating a Headless CMS into a React/Next.js project.
+I have worked with REST APIs in the past, but fetch calls with Sanity are significantly different than typical REST calls (i.e. 'GET', 'PUT', 'PATCH', 'DELETE').
+Sanity.io requires specific database queries with the fetch.
+- Next.js supports pre-rendering, "Instead of having the browser render everything from scratch, Next.js can serve pre-rendered HTML in two different ways," server-side rendering or static site generation.
+Depending on how you need data retrieved and then displayed, you can tell any Next.js page which one to use.
+I learned how to diffentiate between the two, when to use them, and how to define the fetch calls depending on which type of page is being rendered.
+- Tailwind.css is a unique way to write styles, which required a shift in my mental model.
+Benefits of Tailwind are quickly writing styles that carry with them specefic contraints depending on the screen size, and seeing those changes faster on the screen.
+It definitely speeds up production once you learn Tailwind's specific shorthand.
+Also, Tailwind documentation is both easy and fun to use.
+Drawbacks of Tailwind include having to hunt down the specific rule if you want to change something.
+Also, deciphering what every rule in each class does takes a little practice, and can be quite confusing to look at.

 ## Run Locally

 1. In command line run 'git clone git@github.com:jamesncox/ellies-lego-land.git'